Company Interview Guide

 One to two SQL problems and possibly a Python data manipulation exercise.
 Apple phone screens test foundational skills: joins, aggregation, window functions, and data cleaning.
 The problems are framed around generic product analytics since Apple avoids revealing internal data schemas to candidates.

-*Expect edge case questions: NULLs, duplicates, timezone handling
+*Expect edge case questions: NULLs, duplicates, timezone handling, and missing data

 *If Python is included, focus on pandas or PySpark transformations, not algorithms